-ENVI 503- Environmental Legislation: Multilateral Environmental Agreements federal legal framework pertaining to the use, management, and conservation of important natural resources.
+ENVI 503- Environmental Legislation: Multilateral Environmental Agreements

+Multilateral Environmental Agreements: The course is aimed at providing a legal and normative perspective of the activities that may have an impact on natural resources and the environment.
+Additionally, the course will analyze the local and federal legal framework pertaining to the use, management, and conservation of important natural resources.
 The course emphasizes the most important legal instruments from agencies such as the Environmental Quality Board and the Department of Natural and Environmental Resources.
 The course will be approached by in-depth case studies and real-life situations.